-Imagine! contracts with Mental Health Partners of Boulder County and Foothills Behavioral Health Center for the provision of Mental Health services to adults who have both a developmental disability and who have a diagnosed mental illness.
+Imagine! contracts with Mental Health Partners of Boulder County and Foothills Behavioral Health Center for the provision of Mental Health services to adults who have both a developmental disability and a diagnosed mental illness.
 Using Boulder County funding has permitted the establishment of a team of professionals, including psychiatry, behavioral, psychology, nursing, and trained therapists at Imagine! who specialize in services for those with a dual diagnosis.
 This team provides clinical assessment, behavior consultation, psychiatric evaluation, consultation, medication management, mental health therapy, family therapy, case management, and monitoring.
 (We are grateful to both Mental Health Partners and Foothills Behavioral Health Center for their cooperation and assistance.)
+In FY17, IBHS served 345 individuals of all ages.
+Within Boulder County, 213 individuals received mental health services and 71 individuals received behavioral health services.
+Additionally, an IBHS behavioral psychologist provides training to staff of all service providers, and interested families of people receiving services in our community.
+Training is performed monthly in "Building Cooperative Behaviors," and last year 27 trainings were conducted.
+Specialized training included foundations of behavior analysis, dementia training, traumatic brain injury training, setting expectations, document training, behavioral momentum training, ABA university level classes, and outside consultation services.

-During the reporting period, Imagine! served 243 individuals for mental health services, 202 in Boulder County.
-The primary diagnosis of these individuals is summarized in Table 8.
+The primary diagnosis of these individuals is summarized below.